 3. Amplify Advocacy

 A brand advocacy strategy is all about creating and sustaining relationships.
-Turning customers into passionate brand advocates is an ongoing investment, and agencies can help small businesses sustain relationships with their most vocal customers.
+Turning customers into passionate brand advocates is an ongoing investment, and agencies can use this as part of small business SEO strategies to sustain relationships with their most vocal customers.
 Although they don’t expect anything in return, simply acknowledging them by replying to their comments, social media posts, and so on goes a long way.

 Another way to acknowledge them is to feature them on one or several of the brand’s channels.
 This has the added benefit of making the most out of their positive word-of-mouth.
 Although brand advocates are effective at encouraging their personal network, the downside is this is often a small and limited audience.
 Share their posts and reviews and social media to show others in your client’s audience.
 You could even ask their permission to feature them in your client’s blog, or add their testimonials on the website.